bytebase/bytebase.com-old/content/blog/database-change-management-with-amazon-aurora-and-github.md

 - A GitHub account.
 - A public GitHub repository, e.g  `aurora-test-bb-local`.
 - [Docker](https://www.docker.com/) installed locally.
-- An [ngrok](http://ngrok.com/) account. (ngrok is a reverse proxy tunnel, and in our case, we need it for a public network address in order to receive webhooks from GitHub.
+- An [ngrok](http://ngrok.com/) account (ngrok is a reverse proxy tunnel, and in our case, we need it for a public network address in order to receive webhooks from GitHub.
 We use ngrok here for demonstration purposes.
-For production use, we recommend using [Caddy](https://caddyserver.com/).)
+For production use, we recommend using [Caddy](https://caddyserver.com/)).

 ![ngrok](/static/blog/database-change-management-with-amazon-aurora-and-github/ngrok.webp)